-What’s the first thing that comes to mind when you think of driving during a severe driving in tornadothunderstorm or tornado?
+What’s the first thing that comes to mind when you think of driving during a severe thunderstorm or tornado?
 If it’s one of the awesome scenes from Twister, it’s time for a reality check.
 There are ways to stay safe in your car during these events, none of which are demonstrated in that exciting, fictional representation of the ultimate summer storm.

 For us regular folks, keeping safe during a severe thunderstorm or tornado in Wisconsin or Minnesota begins with preparation.
 For starters, if there are any indications that a thunderstorm or tornado is headed your way, don’t go driving.
 This is true whether you hear a “watch” or a “warning.”